Euromaidan Location and Background

 Euromaidan in 2014

-I visited Kiev in 2014 in the last few days of the Euromaidan revolution.
-Fortunately, the violent protests had mostly ended by that time.
-This did not mean that it was not still dangerous, especially at night.
-I was in Kiev for several weeks and one morning I visited Maidan to learn that there had been a grenade attack the night before.
+However, this did not mean that it was not still dangerous, especially at night.
+My residence in Kiev was a short walk to Maidan Square.
+One morning I visited Maidan to learn that there had been a grenade attack the night before.

 This indicates that the snipers may have been deployed to stoke tensions.
 Possible provocateurs include foreign agents or Ukrainian security forces.
 Hennadiy Moskal, a former deputy head of Ukraine’s main security agency suggested in an interview published in the Ukrainian newspaper Dzerkalo Tizhnya: